The Science Behind Breathing Exercises for Screen Time

 How Pauso Applies This Science

-Pauso's Gentle Mode is a direct implementation of the breathing-based intervention described in the research above.
-When you open a protected app, Pauso presents a guided breathing exercise calibrated to the cognitive reappraisal window identified in clinical studies.
+Pauso's Breathe Mode is a direct implementation of the breathing-based intervention described in the research above.
+When you open a protected app, Pauso presents a guided breathing exercise that gives your prefrontal cortex time to catch up.
 After the breathing exercise completes, you see two clear options: open the app or walk away.
 There is no judgment, no guilt counter, no shaming statistics.
 The breathing exercise is the intervention and the choice is yours.
-For situations where awareness alone is insufficient — exam periods, bedtime, deep work — Pauso also offers Strict Mode with bypass-proof app blocking through iOS Family Controls.
+For situations where awareness alone is insufficient. exam periods, bedtime, deep work.
+Pauso also offers Block Mode with bypass-proof app blocking through iOS Family Controls.
 This combined approach of daily awareness plus strategic blocking aligns with what the research identifies as the most effective framework for lasting digital habit change.

 Ready to take back your screen time?